-I like taking individual packets of green powder with probiotics* for overall health and magnesium* for muscle relaxation and stress relief.
-Melatonin is also great for regulating sleep hormones.
+I like taking individual packets of green powder with probiotics for overall health and magnesium for muscle relaxation and stress relief.
+Melatonin gummies or tablets are also helpful for regulating jetlag.

 Electronics and Tech

-Remember those little plastic bags I mentioned at the beginning.
+Remember those little bags I mentioned at the beginning.
 That’s where you’ll want to put all of your cords and electronic odds and ends for easy organization.

-- Tablet or e-Reader
+- Tablet or e-reader if you use one

 - Converters/adapters (for international trips)